yasirbhutta/yasirbhutta.github.io/python/docs/classes.md

 | **Scope**    | Shared by all objects | Unique per object |
 | **Defined**  | Outside `__init__` | Inside `__init__` |

+for more details, see [Understanding Class and Instance Attributes in Python](classes/class-instance-attribute.md)
 ---

 ## **7. Defining Methods in a Class**